anmarjarjees/anmarjarjees/README.md

   > git push -u origin main

-Notice that -u flag for "upstream" creates a tracking reference for every branch that you successfully push onto the remote repository. based on Git *"For every branch that is up to date or successfully pushed, add upstream (tracking) reference, used by argument-less git-pull[1] and other commands"*.
+Notice that **-u** flag for **"upstream"** creates a tracking reference for every branch that you successfully push onto the remote repository.
+According to Git:

+*"For every branch that is up to date or successfully pushed, add upstream (tracking) reference, used by argument-less git-pull[1] and other commands"*.

 Example:
 instead of: